gravitational/workshop/gravity_upgrade.md

     The `status` command output shows the current state of Gravity clusters with a high level overview of a cluster's health, hints if the cluster is in a degraded state, and the status of individual components.
+  + An fundamental component during install and upgrades is the (gravity) agent.
+    Said agent creates an initial communication channel that will be used for the upgrade by the cluster nodes.
+In order to verify if it's running, checking the systemd unit (with `sudo systemctl status gravity-agent.service`) and its logs (via `journalctl -u gravity-agent.service`) may help identify possible issues or keep track of messages sent by the agent itself

 ### DURING RUNTIME
   + `sudo gravity status`